-Maximum annual contribution is \$2,700 for 2020:
+Maximum annual contribution is \$3,050 for 2023:

-Minimum Maximum \$10.00 Monthly \$225.00 Monthly (\$2,700 per year) \$ 4.62 Bi-weekly \$103.85 Bi-weekly (\$2,700 per year)
+Minimum Maximum \$10.00 Monthly \$254.17 Monthly (\$3,050 per year) \$ 4.62 Bi-weekly \$117.31 Bi-weekly (\$3,050 per year)

-- Your ability to make changes during the course of the year is limited.
-(See CHANGES IN ELECTIONS) - Only dates of service from January 1, December 31 of each benefit year are eligible for reimbursement.
-The plan does not have a grace period provision. - You will have until March 31 of each benefit year to submit claims for the prior benefit year for reimbursement. - A carry-over provision up to \$500 is in place for the Health Care FSA.
-As long as you are enrolled in the PPO plan or another non-qualified plan, you are permitted to carry over up to \$500 into the following benefit year (as permitted by the IRS).
-In order to properly access any carried over funds, please be aware of the following stipulations: - You MUST be enrolled in the health care FSA in order to receive any carry-over funds from the previous calendar year (i.e. you must elect the benefit during Benefits Open Enrollment for the following calendar year) - Any monies remaining in your FSA as of Dec.
-31 can only be used for the prior year dates of service.
-You can submit these claims for reimbursement from Jan.
-1 March 31 of each year, also known as the run-out period. - The FSA debit card cannot be used to pay claims submitted after December 31 for services incurred in that year - Any FSA balance still remaining as of April 1 will be carried over (up to \$500) and added to your current year FSA balance and can be used for current year dates of service until exhausted.
+- Your ability to make changes during the year is limited.
+(See CHANGES IN ELECTIONS) - Only dates of service from January 1 December 31 of each benefit year are eligible for reimbursement.
+The plan does not have a grace period provision. - To properly access any carried over funds, please be aware of the following stipulations: - You MUST be enrolled in the health care FSA in order to receive any carry-over funds from the previous calendar year (i.e. you must elect the benefit during Benefits Open Enrollment for the following calendar year) - Any monies remaining in your FSA as of Dec.
+31 can only be used for the prior year dates of service. - The FSA debit card cannot be used to pay claims submitted after December 31 for services incurred in the prior year - Any FSA balance still remaining as of April 1 up to \$610.00 will be carried over and added to your current year FSA balance and can be used for current year dates of service until exhausted.
 The carried over FSA funds will then be accessible with the debit card at this time as well.
-The carry over FSA funds do not impact your ability to contribute up to the IRS maximum each year. - All Health Care and Dependent Care FSA contributions are cancelled on December 31 of each year.
+The carry over FSA funds do not impact your ability to contribute up to the IRS maximum each year. - All Health Care FSA contributions are canceled on December 31 of each year.
 If you wish to continue participation in the following calendar year, you must make a new FSA election each year during the annual benefits open enrollment period.